 You’ll note the research affiliations of Hadavi and his co-authors in this paper – something called the Advanced Materials and Technology Research Centre, or AMTRC.
-That particular organisation has been outed by the IAEA as part of Mohsen Fakhrizadeh’s military nuclear research program, so this research is either AMAD work or something from one of AMAD’s later incarnations.
+That particular organisation has been as part of Mohsen Fakhrizadeh’s military nuclear research program, so this research is either AMAD work or something from one of AMAD’s later incarnations.
 Seriously, how mental is Hadavi for putting this paper out into the public domain?

 So Hadavi is captain of our metallurgy team.
 And actually, why not let Hadavi pick out the rest of his crew?
-As his open source academic publication record shows, Hadavi’s clearly already got some skilled colleagues who could crew our nuclear weapons uranium metal pit foundry (which I like to imagine would look a bit like this ).
+As his open source academic publication record shows, Hadavi’s clearly already got some skilled colleagues who could crew our nuclear weapons uranium metal pit foundry (which I like to imagine would look a bit like ).
 They are:

 Naser Ehsani Ghomeishlui (ناصر احسانی قمیشلوئی)

-Another AMTRC member and tungsten research participant.
+AMTRC member and tungsten research participant.
 Goes by the name H. Enormous, according to Google Translate – so a pretty popular guy in the foundry steam room, I imagine?

 That looks like a pretty decent crew to get started with.

 One more thing.
 Maybe we should bring in someone from the Atomic Energy Organisation of Iran as well?
-After all, they’re the ones who’ll most likely be bringing the uranium hexafluoride to the party – and consequently, they’ll probably want to share in our glory.
+After all, they’re the ones who’ll most likely be bringing the uranium hexafluoride to the – and consequently, they’ll probably want to share in our glory.

 Dr Mohammad Ghannadi-Maragheh (محمد قنادی مراغه)

-Ghannadi has the right skills for the job, so far as I can tell.
+has the right skills for the job, so far as I can tell.
 Military connections – check.
 Metallurgical experience: Yep.
 Let me list some of his research specialities, as described in his publications from various journals: